What Is An In-Kind Donation?

 What is the difference between a donation and an in-kind donation?

-Gifts in kind, also referred to as in-kind donations, is a kind of charitable giving in which, instead of giving money to buy needed goods and services, the goods and services themselves are given (most often these are tangible items).
+Gifts in kind, also referred to as in-kind donations, is a kind of charitable giving in which, instead of giving money to buy needed goods, the goods themselves are given (most often these are tangible items).
 Gifts in kind are distinguished from gifts of cash or stock.

 A donation is a monetary gift to a nonprofit.